AaltoSciComp/scicomp-docs/triton/tut/cluster-shell.rst

 .. danger::

   This is running your program on the login node!
 Since this takes only a second, it's OK enough for now (so that we only have to teach one thing at a time).
+Since May 2024, Triton limits resources for each logged in user, and running too much might possibly block future logins.

   You will learn how to run programs properly starting in :doc:`slurm`.

 .. exercise:: Shell-5: try calculating pi